face0b1101/es-reddit-chat-data-demo/README.md

 The `/elasticsearch/dashboards/` directory contains exported Kibana dashboards for visualisation and analysis of the conversation data.
 Use the Kibana saved objects UI to import `es-reddit-chat-demo-dashboard.ndjson`.
 The file contains a saved search, a dashboard and data view.
 This repo does not cover the [Kibana Saved Objects API](https://www.elastic.co/docs/api/doc/kibana/group/endpoint-saved-objects) at this time.

+## Setup

+### Semantic Search

+Make sure you have an Elser inference endpoint deployed in your cluster, and the correct inference ID is used in the `demo-chatroom.data-reddit.json` mappings.

+### Named Entity Recognition (NER)

+Make sure you have deployed your NER model of choice into your Elasticsearch Cluster.
+I used `conll03_english_ner`, but other models are available.
+See [this example](https://www.elastic.co/blog/how-to-deploy-nlp-named-entity-recognition-ner-example) from Elastic on how to deploy NER models into your cluster.

+## What does this demo do?

+### The Jupyter Notebook

+The python notebook provides code to create an index for the reddit chat data with all the mappings needed, along with the ingest pipeline to enable semantic search, extract keywords and extract entities (using NER).
+The notebook can then be used to upload the sample data.

+### Kibana

+Once the data is ingested into your Elastic cluster it'll be ready to play with.
+Why not connect up an LLM and jump into Elastic Playground to start conversing with your data.
+Some sample questions to try:

+- I'm interested in weekend warhero, what are they chatting about?
+- Who else is discussing cars?

+Importing the dashboard (using Kibana Saved Objects API) will provide visualisations to explore the keywords, entities and other data gleaned from the dataset during the ingest process.

+Semantic Search is available out of the box (if you started an ELSER inference endpoint).
+Try some semantic queries like, 'text_semantic: movie discussions'.

 ## License

 This project is licensed under the MIT terms, as detailed in the [LICENSE](LICENSE) file.